The IB Program

-This unique course gives students the best possible preparation for college or university, opening the door to their top-choices and a successful future.
-At the most important stage of their education, the IB Programme can represent a rewarding chapter for students aged 16 to 18.
+This unique course at one of the top IB international schools in Chicago gives students the best possible preparation for college or university, opening the door to their top choices and a successful future.
+At the most important stage of their education, our IB Programme in Chicago can represent a rewarding chapter for students aged 16 to 18.

-The IB Programme at the British International School of Chicago, South Loop is a challenging course that will see students develop in six core subjects and gain vital life skills.
+The IB Program at the Upper Secondary School at the British International School of Chicago, South Loop is a challenging course that will see students develop in six core subjects and gain vital life skills.
 State-of-the-art facilities and highly qualified teachers make our IB school one of the finest in Chicago, giving our students the best possible opportunity to unlock their potential and achieve their aspirations.
-For more information regarding our IB Programme, just contact a member of our team.
+For more information regarding our IB Program, just contact a member of our team.

-Studying the International Baccalaureate Diploma Programme, students work towards earning an internationally recognized qualification that is respected throughout the United States and by the world’s top colleges and universities.
-The programme provides a variety of curriculum choices designed to fully prepare students for college studies and help them develop to their full potential.
+Studying the International Baccalaureate Diploma Programme, students work towards earning an internationally-recognized qualification that is respected throughout the United States and by the world’s top colleges and universities.
+The program provides a variety of curriculum choices designed to fully prepare students for college studies and help them develop to their full potential.

 Students go beyond the collection of facts and learn how to flourish in our interconnected and globalized world.
 They ask challenging questions, discover what it means to learn, develop a strong sense of identity and culture, as well as the ability to communicate with and understand people different from them.
 Time spent with peers during Form Time and C.A.S.E.
 (Creativity, Action, Service, and Enrichment) continues to spark students’ holistic growth through leadership opportunities, collaborative work, and community service.

 We also see students lending the knowledge they have acquired over the years to younger peers in support sessions and clubs.
-In Years 12 and 13, students become especially engaged in the college planning process, attending our annual College Fair as well as trips to local higher education institutions.
-They continue to meet regularly with our College Counselors, receiving guidance and support with college applications, essays, and transcripts.
+In Years 12 and 13, students become especially engaged in the college planning process.
+They continue to meet regularly with our College Counsellors, receiving guidance and support with college applications, essays, and transcripts.

 On the other side of Year 13 is a new phase for students.
 Empowered by our personalized instruction and international curriculum, they graduate from BISC, South Loop equipped with the knowledge, skills, and ambition to achieve beyond what they may have thought possible – academically, socially, and personally.